‘Success demands a singleness of purpose.’ – Vince Lombardi

 Stop Multitasking To Get Things Done

 Everywhere you look people obsess with completing tasks.
 At this present time, it is about the hustle.
 It is about the ‘make it happen’.
 Make it happen so you can have a dream lifestyle.
 It is about doing many things at once to get nowhere fast.
 To get things done you need to stop multitasking.

 Don’t get me wrong.
 I’m all for making it happen and being productive.
 However, I’m also all about not getting burnout in the process.
 Focussing on one thing is the way to move ahead.
 I learnt you need to stop multitasking to get things done.
 Stay focused on one thing and truly follow your heart and what you trust to be right.

 To create a lifestyle, to manage a business, to grow a business, to move across the world multiple times with a family is all possible.
 In fact, it is possible without the burnout without the stress and without the overwhelm.

 What I have found is to create a happy life you need to create balance in your life.
 I have balance when I focus on habits that create work-life balance.
-I am happy.
-Live with joy.
-I live with a purpose.
+I am happier when I’m not stressed and I’m living with purpose.
 The way I create work-life balance is to plan.
-In particular, I like to plan my week, plan my day, fit in the things that matter most to me.
-As, if I am happy and productive I find I can serve others better.
+In particular, I like to plan my week and plan my day.
+I like to block time to fit in the things that matter most to me.
+I know if I can do the things that matter most to me, I am happy.
+I’m also productive and find I can serve others better.

 How effective is multitasking?